Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

+Nowadays, the youth spend considerable time on their smartphones.
+In my understanding, this widespread phenomenon can be attributed to human nature's  tendency to seek novel experiences and engaging in interactions with others.
+Consequently, device producers and apps development teams leverage this inclination to stimulate demand for advanced smartphones and various apps, thereby boosting their sales and revenue.

+Turning to the question whether this trend signifies a positive or negative development, my stance leans towards the latter for some compelling reasons.

+Firstly, long-time using smartphone can be harmful to children's health.
+Driven by a wide range of appealing contents available on smartphones, people are prone to be immersed and ignore resting, thereby inadvertently lead to damage to eyes and necks.

+Additionally, excessively depending on smartphones affects youngsters' personal growth.

 ### New products emphasized in Ads (td)

-In their advertising, businesses nowadays usually emphasise that their products are new in some way.
+> In their advertising, businesses nowadays usually emphasise that their products are new in some way.
+>

-Why is this?
+> Why is this?
 Do you think it is a positive or negative development?
+>

-Give reasons for your answer and include any relevant examples from your own knowledge or experience.
+> Give reasons for your answer and include any relevant examples from your own knowledge or experience.

+In contemporary advertising, businesses often focus on **highlighting** the **newness** of their products. **In my understanding**, this common practice can be attributed to **human nature's tendency** to seek novel experiences and engage in **competitive comparisons**.
+Consequently, companies leverage this **inclination** to **stimulate demand for** new products, thereby **boosting** their sales and revenue.

+**Turning to the question of whether** this trend signifies a positive or negative development, my stance leans towards the latter for several compelling reasons.

+Firstly, emphasizing **novelty** often **prompts** customers to acquire unnecessary products and services.
+Driven by the **allure** of newness, people are prone to ignore their actual needs and **cost a fortune for** features they actually don't need.
+Furthermore, this inappropriate emphasis impedes the audience's ability to gather sufficient product information from the advertisement, **thereby(thus)** also affecting the shopping experience of users with **genuine** purchasing needs.

+Moreover, the **relentless(continuous)** pursuit of turnover can lead to products with shorter **lifespans**. **As companies aim for** customers to upgrade their products periodically, **durability** is no longer a primary consideration in product design and manufacturing.
+Some even **propose(advocate)** a design concept where products are **intentionally(deliberately)** rendered **obsolete** within a certain **time frame(duration)** to encourage consumers to **switch to the next generation of products.**

+Lastly, the continuous introduction of new products and the **discarding** of older ones exacerbates environmental concerns.
+This cycle **escalates** production, packaging, and **disposal-related** environmental impacts, further **straining** limited resources and polluting ecosystems.

+In conclusion, while marketing products as novel may yield short-term gains for businesses, the underlying culture of excessive consumerism bears far-reaching negative consequences.

 ## Type: Agree or not (Opinion)